lmiroslaw/AzureBigComputeLabsEMEA/GetTooledUp.md

-# Get Tooled Up for Azure Big Compute #
+# Step 1: Get Tooled Up for Azure Big Compute #

 Before you begin to work with Azure Big Compute & HPC, we recommend that you take a few minutes to download and install some relevant Azure client side tools that will make working with Azure a lot faster and easier (and more fun)!
 These utilities can either be installed on your laptop, or you can provision a  linux or windows VM in Azure, and install them there.